jeremyfprice/personal-site/content/course/w550/index.md

 do we approach these issues in our classrooms, schools, and communities?`

 Exploring this question prepares students to engage with the current state of educational technology in society and in the classroom more deeply.
-Students are introduced to four critical issues, and explore each issue through a spiral process of building new knowledge and deepening understandings, moving from understanding to analyzing to transforming.
+Students are introduced to four critical issues and explore each issue through a spiral process of building new knowledge and deepening understandings moving from understanding to analyzing to transforming.
 Each module is further guided by an essential question and a learning goal with a set of readings and a culminating performance that challenges you to engage in transforming the issue through educational technology.